AsmaaJAH/AsmaaJAH/README.md

 - 🔭 I’m currently **looking for opportunities in (Mobile App) or in (Frontend) development**.

-- ⚡ I am a passionate developer **with experience in mobile apps, backend, and AI/ML projects**.
+- ⚡ I am a passionate developer **with experience in frontend mobile apps, backend academic projects, and AI/ML projects**.

 - 🌱 I’m currently exploring **Web Frontend Development**.